-Everything that is important in analog photography remains the same in the digital workflow, only the tools change.
-We can follow the same workflow I have outlined above for film-based photography in the digital domain, in fact, I do exactly that.
-In fact, the more experience you have with the traditional film photography and darkroom techniques, the more digital tools will make sense to you, they are derived from the darkroom and film tools of yesteryear.
+Everything important in analog photography remains the same in the digital workflow, only the tools change.
+We can follow the same workflow I have outlined above for film-based photography in the digital domain I do exactly that.
+The more experience you have with the traditional film photography and darkroom techniques, the more digital tools will make sense to you, they are derived from the darkroom and film tools of yesteryear.

 The fact that digital photography does not require a darkroom does not mean that we can produce better photographs using computer software.
 Remember the adage GIGO, garbage in, garbage out.
 Digital photography can produce better photographs from ordinary snapshots, just as good as I can play the violin using digital music tools.
 (Ouch!)